Korean Confucianism

-Korean Confucianism is the form of Confucianism that emerged and developed in Korea.
+Korean Confucianism, or Korean Ruism, is the form of Confucianism that emerged and developed in Korea.
 One of the most substantial influences in Korean intellectual history was the introduction of Confucian thought as part of the cultural influence from China.

 Today the legacy of Confucianism remains a fundamental part of Korean society, shaping the moral system, the way of life, social relations between old and young, high culture, and is the basis for much of the legal system.
 Confucianism in Korea is sometimes considered a pragmatic way of holding a nation together without the civil wars and internal dissent that were inherited from the Goryeo dynasty.